ancailliau/SynSharp/README.md

 		Console.WriteLine(item);
 	}

+To add a new IPv6 addresses.

+    var response = await SynapseClient
+                .Nodes.Add(InetIpV6.Parse("2001:0db8:85a3:0000:0000:8a2e:0370:7334"));

 ## Running the tests

 Running the tests requires Docker, but can be run with the following command:

 	 dotnet test

+To run a specific test with the detailed output:

+     dotnet test -l "console;verbosity=detailed" --filter 'TestGetIPv6'

 ## Licence